BartRoels/FomeZ.github.io/_posts/2020-04-22-azure-sentinel-learning-path.md

 image: /img/WVD-Logo.jpg
 published: true
 ---
-This overview is based on a [Blog](https://techcommunity.microsoft.com/t5/azure-sentinel/become-an-azure-sentinel-ninja-the-complete-level-400-training/ba-p/1246310){:target="_blank"} post "Become an Azure Sentinel Ninja: The Complere Level 400 Training created by [Ofer Shezaf](https://www.linkedin.com/in/oshezaf/){:target="_blank"}
+This overview is based on the [Blog post](https://techcommunity.microsoft.com/t5/azure-sentinel/become-an-azure-sentinel-ninja-the-complete-level-400-training/ba-p/1246310){:target="_blank"} "Become an Azure Sentinel Ninja: The Complere Level 400 Training created by [Ofer Shezaf](https://www.linkedin.com/in/oshezaf/){:target="_blank"}

 As not everyone has the same maturity level when starting their Azure Sentinel Learning Path, I decided together with the help of [Javier Soriano](https://www.linkedin.com/in/sorianojavier/){:target="_blank"} to create a 3 level approach to get to the level you want, often related to your role in the organisation.